Walther von der Vogelweide: Later years

 From the new emperor, Walther's genius and zeal for the empire finally received recognition: a small fief in Franconia was bestowed upon him, which—though he complained that its value was little—gave him the home and the fixed position he had so long desired.
 That Frederick gave him a further sign of favour by making him the tutor of his son Henry (VII), King of the Romans, is more than doubtful.
-The fact, in itself highly improbable, rests upon the evidence of only a single poem, the meaning of which can also be interpreted otherwise.
+The claim, in itself highly improbable, rests upon the evidence of only a single poem, the meaning of which can also be interpreted otherwise.
 Walther's restless spirit did not suffer him to remain long on his new property.

 Grave of Walther von der Vogelweide in the Lusamgärtchen, Würzburg, Germany.
 This 1930 tombstone replaced an earlier one removed in the 18th century.

 In 1217 he was once more in Vienna, and again in 1219 after the return of Duke Leopold VI from the crusade.
 About 1224 he seems to have settled on his fief near Würzburg.
 He was active in urging the German princes to take part in the crusade of 1228, and may have accompanied the crusading army at least as far as his native Tirol.
 In a poem he pictures in words the changes that had taken place in the scenes of his childhood, changes which made his life there seem to have been only a dream.

 Von der Vogelweide died about 1230, and was buried at Würzburg, after leaving instructions – according to the story – that the birds were to be fed at his tomb daily.
 His original gravestone with its Latin inscription has disappeared, but in 1843 a new monument was erected over the spot, called the Lusamgärtchen (Little Lusam Garden), today sheltered by the two major churches of the city.